lsherman98/scheduling-app/readme.md

 To run the app:
 ```
-// CD into backend
+// cd into backend
 npm install
 npm run dev

-//CD into frontend
+//cd into frontend
 npm install
 npm run start